Non-relativistic transport from frame-indifferent kinetic theory: NC hydrodynamics from kinetic theory

 \subsubsection{Three-dimensional rotating gas}

 Let us now consider the more complicated case of a 3D gas.
-In order to express the viscosity covariantly, we first introduce the \textit{vorticity vectors} with lower index ($B_\mu$) and upper index ($B^\mu$), their norm $|B|$, and the corresponding unit vectors $b^\mu$ and $b_\mu$ as follows:
+In order to express the constitutive relations covariantly, we first introduce the \textit{vorticity vectors} with lower index ($B_\mu$) and upper index ($B^\mu$), their norm $|B|$, and the corresponding unit vectors $b_\mu$ and $b^\mu$, as follows:

-Note that the vectors above are purely spatial, i.e. $\tau_\mu b^\mu = u^\mu b_\mu = 0$.
+Note that the vectors above are purely spatial, i.e., $\tau_\mu b^\mu = u^\mu b_\mu = 0$.
 They can be used to form two spatial projection operators, $R^\mu_\nu$ longitudinal to $b^\mu$ and $Q^\mu_\nu$ transverse to $b^\mu$:

-The viscosity tensor $\eta^{\mu\nu}_{\alpha\beta}$ in the absence of bulk viscosity can be written as a sum of five terms \cite{Baginskii1965,lifshitz1981physical}
+The viscosity tensor $\eta^{\mu\nu}_{\alpha\beta}$ in the absence of bulk viscosity can be written as a sum of five terms, \cite{Baginskii1965,lifshitz1981physical}

 Explicitly, the tensors have the form: